cyberchimps/responsive/readme.txt

 == Description ==

 Responsive is a fully customizable, fast & responsive WordPress theme.
 It is a perfect choice for your blog, business website, or WooCommerce store.
 With 150+ customizer options, you can customize every aspect of the theme.
 Responsive comes with minified scripts to improve website speed.
 It also comes with other features including - nine layout options for pages and blog, WooCommerce design options, and compatibility with the Elementor page builder.
 It works great on a mobile, tablet, desktop, and across all browsers.
 Responsive is also available in 45 languages and is search engine friendly.
-See Responsive in action: https://cyberchimps.com/responsive-ready-websites/.
-Learn more about its features: https://cyberchimps.com/responsive-features/.

 == Copyright ==